Skip to Content

 Ingredients Overview:

-• Almonds, or another nut.
-You can use walnuts, pecans, hazelnuts.
+• Almonds, or another nut: You can use walnuts, cashews, pecans, hazelnuts.
 Make sure to finely grind the nuts before using them.

-• Unsweetened dried coconut.
-You can also use sweetened dried coconut if you don't mind the extra refined sugar.
+• Unsweetened dried shredded coconut: You can also use sweetened dried coconut if you don't mind the extra refined sugar.

-• Natural peanut butter, you can also use natural almond butter.
+• Natural peanut butter: You can also use natural almond butter or cashew butter.

 Steps Overview: